 - Modelling the Social World

 - Social Identity: Difference and Inequalities

-The Optional Q-Step Exit Pathway Students who wish to benefit from specialist training in quantitative research can undertake a series of dedicated social science research modules over the course of their degree studies.
-Successful completion of 80 CATS credits of advanced quantitative research training (four modules) in level 2 and level 3 will receive the enhancement of BSc “with Quantitative Methods” added to the name of the degree awarded.
+The Optional Quantitative Methods Exit Pathway Students who wish to benefit from specialist training in advanced quantitative research skills can undertake a series of dedicated social science research modules over the course of their degree studies.
+Students who successfully complete four advanced quantitative research skills modules (80 CATS credits)in level 2 and level 3 of their degree will be eligible to graduate with a BSc in Criminology or Sociology with Quantitative Methods.

 SSESWDr Michelle Butler